Go back

 Elevation of heart rate (tachycardia) and elevation in blood pressure (hypertension)

-Patients may experience a slight elevation in heart rate and blood pressure which is a normal response and typically does not require any treatment.
-Additionally, the ketamine experience may be emotional and a psychological response is to be expected, at least to some degree.
-We continuously monitor your heart rate, blood pressure, and oxygen saturation and have rapid acting intravenous medications to treat any potential concerning elevations of heart rate or blood pressure.
-Additionally, we can prescribe medication to be used prior to your infusion if you are prone to these reactions.
+Patients may experience a slight increase in heart rate and blood pressure, which is a normal response and usually does not require treatment.
+The ketamine experience can also be emotionally intense, and some psychological response is expected to varying degrees.
+We monitor your heart rate, blood pressure, and oxygen levels and have intravenous medications available to manage any issues warranting treatment.

 Rare acute issues or emergencies associated with ketamine